dbiton/DoctorantMemory/README.md

 python .\doctorant_memory.py -operation generate -app_path ./HelloWorld.exe
 ```

 DoctorantMemory then creates a file named DOCTORANT_MEMORY_TS, with TS being an iso timestamp of the time the trace was created, for example: DOCTORANT_MEMORY_20240410T143504Z.
 This file contains the output of the executable, which is also printed to the console.
 The trace information is written to a folder created by drcachesim in the current working directory.
 The folder is named by drcachesim, for example: drmemtrace.HelloWorld.exe.17564.4748.dir.
-You can set the path where the folder would be created, with additional folders created if needed:
+You can set the path where the folder would be created, with missing folders created if needed:

  ```
-python .\doctorant_memory.py -operation generate -app_path ./HelloWorld.exe -trace_path folder0/folder1/folder2
+python .\doctorant_memory.py -operation generate -app_path ./HelloWorld.exe -trace_path traces
 ```

-The folders /folder0, etc. would be created if needed.
-Inside /folder2 the trace folder would be created.
+The folder traces would be created if it does not exist.

 To analyze our trace, we could use the following command: